 Browse a virtual version of the backcountry canoe tripping map for Algonquin Park here.
 Purchase a full-sized printed copy to take with you on your trip—the official paper map is available from the Friends of Algonquin Park for $4.95, with 100 percent of proceeds supporting Algonquin Park.

 A lifelong paddler-turned-mapmaking entrepreneur, Jeff McMurtrie parlayed over 600 days exploring and mapping Ontario’s canoe routes into a collection of park maps that have become the gold standard for Algonquin canoe trippers.
-Jeff’s Algonquin Map goes beyond need-to-know details like access points, lakes, campsites and portages—adding super helpful features like travel times for canoe routes and backpacking trails, outfitter information, fish species for each lake, tons of natural and historical hidden gems, unofficial start points, portages and more.
-Jeff’s Algonquin Map is also relentlessly accurate; frustrated by playing “find the missing campsite” one too many times, McMurtrie mined historical records and combed online canoeing resources to meticulously fill in any details he didn’t ground-truth himself.
+Jeff’s Algonquin Park Paddling Maps go beyond need-to-know details like access points, lakes, campsites and portages—adding super helpful features like travel times for canoe routes and backpacking trails, outfitter information, fish species for each lake, tons of natural and historical hidden gems, unofficial start points, portage elevation and more.
+These maps are also relentlessly accurate; frustrated by playing “find the missing campsite” one too many times, McMurtrie mined historical records and combed online canoeing resources to meticulously fill in any details he didn’t ground-truth himself.

-View Jeff’s Algonquin Map online or download the detailed wall map for free.
-Algonquin Park is a big place, so the print maps are divided into four overlapping sections to give trippers a detailed 1:64,000 scale while keeping the map sheet a manageable size for unfolding on the trail or in your canoe.
-If your map does end up in the lake, not to worry—Jeff’s Map is waterproof, tearproof and it floats! $16.50 each, or $60/set.
+Algonquin Park is a big place, so there are five double-sided maps with overlapping sections to give trippers a detailed 1:50,000 scale while keeping the map sheet a manageable size for unfolding on the trail or in your canoe.
+If your map does end up in the lake, not to worry—Jeff’s maps are waterproof, tearproof and float! $25 each with discounts for each additional map you buy.

 The Adventure Map – Algonquin Park map series